 (...)
 The mysteries of the dead matter and the continual rebirth of nature have been appealing to natural scientists for a long time.
 While studying the driving forces causing these incessant changes of the world, scientists coined a term that is gradually becoming a matter of common knowledge, as well.
 This term is entropy and it is used mostly within two fields of science, in physics and information theory. (…)

+The second law of thermodynamics says that if an (isolated) system is not in thermodynamical equilibrium, the physical processes in it take such a direction as to increase the entropy of the system.
 It is an everyday experience that e.g. the lukewarm champagne, which has come to a thermal equilibrium with its environment, is not going to cool again automatically, standing on the table, that is to say that the natural processes occurring spontaneously are characterised by a sort of irreversibility.
 This irreversibility is one of the most basic phenomena of our world.
 It is effective in the natural forces destroying and reshaping our environment but it is also present in the cycle of physiological processes, which connects birth, ageing and death undisruptably.
 Irreversibility determines a definite direction for every event happening in nature from the cosmic scales to the world of elementary particles.
 After all, entropy determines the direction of time for us, dividing the course of our existence into ranges of past and future, where we cannot go back from the present and cannot jump forward. (…)

 As the dispersion of statistical ensembles in various microstates can also be interpreted as molecular disorder, entropy can also serve as the measure of the disorder prevailing in physical systems: the more chaotic a microphysical system is molecularly, the higher is its entropy.
 The idea of entropy, connecting disorder or dispersion with irreversibility, represents the relentless logic of nature, according to which the inevitable disintegration of structures is encoded in the build of the world from the outset.
 Although every element of our world is breaking up unavoidably, and death is in store for living beings and disintegration for lifeless objects, all this does not lead to utter disorder or sheer chaos; transformation always implies the creation of new structures.